AnnesFlashBack/Mini-Exercises/MiniEx-05/README.md

-The README is not done yet.
-I'm still updating stuff :)

 # Word of Warning

 Firstly, I want to warn you that this program uses a lot of memory.
 Depending on your computer’s capabilities, the program might lag a little (or a lot) when you initialize it.
 I have tried to remedy this by making the first level the least intensive of the levels, so that you might still be able to experience the program as was intended.